 The Corporation is committed to observing the importance of sector measures and indicators and uses the FE Choices website that looks at measures such as success rates.
 The Education and Skills Funding Agency (ESFA) produces a Financial Health grading for all Further Education providers, based on regular financial data submissions.
-The rating for Activate Learning has been 'GOOD' for several years with sustained improvement against all measures and, despite the COVID-19 impact, this is the outcome again in 2021 (when excluding The Oxford Partnership as a discontinued operation).
+The rating for Activate Learning has been 'GOOD' for several years with sustained improvement against all measures despite the COVID-19 impact.
+This is the outcome again in 2022.